$\mathbb{Z}_2$ Vortex Crystal Candidate in the Triangular $S=1/2$ Quantum Antiferromagnet: Results

 where $\mathbf{\hat{M}} = 2\mathbf{\hat{S}} - k \boldsymbol{\hat{\ell}}$ is the on-site magnetization of the hole and $k \lesssim 1$ accounts for a small reduction in orbital moment due to anion hybridization \cite{abragamElectronParamagneticResonance}.
 In the cubic limit $|\Delta / \lambda| \ll 1$, the ground state is a spin-orbital entangled $j_{\rm eff} = 1/2$ Kramers doublet with equal weights on all three $t_{2g}$ orbitals \cite{liuExchangeInteractionsD52022}.

 The Hamiltonian parameters can be extracted from a global fit to the susceptibility, magnetization and ESR data.
 In order to account for incipient two-ion correlations, we introduce a Weiss molecular field $\mathbf{H} \rightarrow \mathbf{H}_{\rm ext} + \mathbf{H}_{\rm MF}$ and solve the resulting eigenvalue problem self-consistently.
-We obtain $\lambda = 153.3$~meV, $\Delta = -77.9$~meV and $J_{\rm MF} = 1.71$~K \cite{supplement}, where the latter is a mean-field exchange parameter setting the strength of the molecular field.
+We obtain $\lambda = 153.3$~meV, $\Delta = -77.9$~meV and $J_{\rm MF} = 1.71$~K (for details we refer to Supplemental Material \hyperlinkcite{supplement}{S5} and \hyperlinkcite{supplement}{T4}), where the latter is a mean-field exchange parameter setting the strength of the molecular field.
 Our fit results are shown in Fig.~\ref{fig:Single_Ion} as red lines, confirming excellent agreement among different probes.
 With $\Delta / \lambda \simeq -0.51$, we are still within the spin-orbital entangled regime.
-The ground state wavefunctions remain dominated by the ideal $j_{\rm eff} = 1/2$ state, though the magnetization density acquires a notable easy-axis character through the trigonal distortion, with slightly more weight on the $\ell_z = \pm 1$ states (see Fig.~\ref{fig:Single_Ion}(a) and \cite{supplement}).
+The ground state wavefunctions remain dominated by the ideal $j_{\rm eff} = 1/2$ state, though the magnetization density acquires a notable easy-axis character through the trigonal distortion, with slightly more weight on the $\ell_z = \pm 1$ states (see Fig.~\ref{fig:Single_Ion}(a)).
+We note such a distortion corresponds to a slight elongation of octahedra along the $c$-axis within a point-charge picture, in agreement with the refined chemical structure \cite{supplement}.
 The data are well described by a mean-field exchange constant $J_{\rm MF}$ of Heisenberg type - which would correspond to $\theta_{\rm CW} \approx -2.6$~K - with no signs of XXZ anisotropy within estimated standard deviations.
 Given the above trigonal distortion, we expect the dominant superexchange scale to be of Heisenberg type \cite{winterModelsMaterialsGeneralized2017}, with potential bond anisotropies only taking a sub-leading role.
 But as we discuss below, even a small bond-dependent term can induce qualitatively new physics on the triangular lattice \cite{beckerSpinorbitPhysicsJ12015, rousochatzakisKitaevAnisotropyInduces2016}.